1901–02 Burslem Port Vale F.C. season: Cup competitions

-In the FA Cup the club decimated Wellington Town 6–0, before beating Wrexham after two replays.
-The first encounter with Wrexham was called off due to fog, the rearranged tie resulted in a 2–1 defeat, however a replay was scheduled when it was discovered that their opponents had fielded an ineligible player.
-Eventually vanquishing the Welsh side, the next round saw Walsall knock the Vale out before the First Round Proper.
-In the Birmingham Senior Cup the "Valeites" defeated local rivals 4–0 Stoke in a First Round replay, after a 2–2 draw at Stoke.
+In the FA Cup the club decimated Combination League club Wellington Town 6–0, before beating Wrexham after two replays.
+The first encounter with Wrexham was called off due to fog; the rearranged tie resulted in a 2–1 defeat; however, a replay was scheduled when it was discovered that their opponents had fielded an ineligible player.
+Eventually vanquishing the Welsh side, the next round saw Midland League side Walsall knock the Vale out before the first round Proper.
+In the Birmingham Senior Cup the "Valeites" defeated local rivals 4–0 Stoke in a first round replay, after a 2–2 draw at Stoke.
 Vale lost in the semi-final in a replay with Wolverhampton Wanderers.
 In the Staffordshire Senior Cup Vale brushed aside Walsall 5–2, before Stoke took their revenge in the semi-final, with a 2–1 victory over Vale in Cobridge.